abdelazizfacoiti/TP-user-profiles-management/README.md

 5. The workExperience field is optional, but if present, it must be a list of valid work experience entries (e.g., "Software Engineer at XYZ Inc., 2015-2020").
 If any of the validation rules fail, the RESTful endpoint should return an appropriate error message.
 You can assume that the user profile data is submitted as a JSON object in the request body.

+#Note: You find in folder /images screenshots of the most importand functionalities asked here.